YashVora7/personal-blog-app/README.md

 - Blog Creation: Users can create blog.
 - Blogs Fetch: Users can fetch or get blogs.
 - Blog Update: Users can update blog.
-- Blog Delete: Users can delete multiple blog at a time.
+- Blog Delete: Users can delete blog.

 ## Technologies Used:
 - **Node.js**: JavaScript runtime for building the backend.